June 7, 2023

 In the future, the team plans to increase the density of arrays so that the device can respond to hundreds of substances and their combinations using an application based on artificial intelligence.

-Researchers from Pennsylvania State University and Northeastern University expect their development to interest military and medical equipment manufacturers.
+Researchers from Pennsylvania State University and Northeastern University expect their development to be of interest to the military and medical equipment manufacturers.

-Scientists are developing more and more new devices,which allow you to track your health.
-Recently, a device has been created that allows you to receive images occurring inside living cells in real time.
+Scientists are developing more and more new deviceswhich allow you to track your health status.
+Recently, a device was created that allows one to obtain images of what is happening inside living cells in real time.